 Are you making use of the furlough scheme?
 See Extended Job Retention Scheme (Furlough) FAQs (November 2020 onwards).

-Will work processes change, eg should all meetings be video calls?
+Will work processes change at all?
 Is there outside space you could use?

-What training is needed to adjust to the new procedures?
+What refresher training or training on new procedures is needed?
 Can you do it remotely before the return to the workplace?
 See Getting the most out of virtual learning

-What symptoms will you require employees to report?
+What symptoms will you require employees to report to manage coronavirus transmission?
 What will be your procedures if there is a suspected case of coronavirus?
 See our Employer Factsheet: Managing a Suspected or Confirmed Covid-19 Outbreak.

 Will you require work-related travel?
 How will this be managed?
 See Getting back on the road: driving safely during Covid-19

-What will be the procedure if a nervous employee refuses to return to work when permitted?
+What will be the procedure if a nervous employee refuses to return to work when requested?

 Does your supply chain or procurement process need support or adjustments?